 Universal Design Grand Challenge Student Awards

-The Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA) would like to invite you to attend the Universal Design Grand Challenge Students Awards 2019.
-Register Now
+In 2023 the Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA) will host the ninth Universal Design Grand Challenge Student Awards

 Follow our Twitter feed for latest updates.